Beyond the Three Gunas

 ज्ञानदेवा ध्यानीं रामकृष्ण मनीं | अनंत जन्मोनी पुण्य होय || ४ ||

-In Dnyandev's meditation, Ram and Krishna dwell in the mind - the merit of infinite births is gained.
+In Dnyandev's meditation, Ram and Krishna dwell in the mind; the merit of infinite births is gained.

 After three verses of ascending negation, after stripping away qualities and formlessness and even the category of beyond, Dnyaneshwar does something no one expects.
 He fills the emptied room with two names.
 Ram.
 Krishna.
 In his meditation, these two dwell in the mind.
 The silence inverts into sound.
 The absence becomes the most specific kind of presence.
 He has climbed past every category and landed, not in the void, but in the arms of the Beloved.
-The arc of the abhanga is not a straight line upward toward abstraction.
-It is a circle.
+The arc of the abhanga is a circle, not a straight line upward toward abstraction.
 You ascend, you transcend, and you return to the ground from which you started: a name in the heart.

 This is what mature devotion looks like.
 The beginner worships a form because the form is all they know.
 The philosopher critiques the form and seeks the formless.
 The sage has been through both and returns to the form, not out of ignorance but out of love.
 The form is no longer a limitation.
 It is a gift.
 It is the formless, choosing to be held.
 And the merit of infinite births is gained.
 Not tomorrow.
 Not in the next life.
 Now.
 In this sitting.
 In this one quiet moment where the Name and the mind share the same space.